The-Baltimore-Banner/dscr-loan-investigation/README.md

 ## Methodology

+## How we identified the New York portfolio of properties

+After receiving a tip about foreclosures linked to two New York-based LLCs that had declared bankruptcy, we used records from those bankruptcies alongside land records, business filings and data from Open Corporates to compile a list of LLCs affiliated with Benjamin Eidlisz, Eluzer Gold and their associates.

+We filtered the [real property data publicly available on Open Baltimore](https://data.baltimorecity.gov/datasets/64110b108565433d8da40dd0e422064e_0/explore) to find all of the properties owned by any of these LLCs.

 ### How we counted DSCR Loans

 We started with every loan reported in publicly-available HMDA data for every year 2018 through 2024, narrowing down to our universe of loans by selecting only: